MBFC Softball — Lasting Champions

 —Coach John Wooden

 Through the years the consensus opinion on the best home-run hitters includes Burt and Bill Barham, Kevin Dougherty and Lester Jones.
-The top pitchers have been John Schulz, Sr. (1970 MBFC chief) and Phil Kuhlthau (1996 MBFC chief) and his son Jay Kuhlthau, ably carries on the tradition.
-Schulz, Sr., who passed away in 1990, had several seasons with an undefeated record having pitched every inning.
-The current league trophy is named in his memory.
-John was also a Monmouth Beach First Aid Squad charter member in October 1958.
+The top pitchers have been John Schulz, Sr. (1970 MBFC chief) and Phil Kuhlthau (1996 MBFC chief).
+The league’s championship trophy is named in memory of the elder Schulz.
+A devoted ballplayer and wily hurler, John had several seasons with an undefeated record having pitched every inning.
+Also a founding member of the borough’s first aid squad, John died in 1990.

 What’s their secret to softball success?
 “They take it very seriously and they know each other very well,” explained late local sports reporter, Jack Oakley, who covered the team for years.
 “The Monmouth Beach guys are a good all-around team — offensively and defensively,” said Jack, who was a Red Bank volunteer fireman for over 50 years.
 “Most are good athletes to begin with and they take care of themselves too.”
 Jack would be pleased to hear it’s still like that.
 During his 50-year sports journalism career, Jack worked for 10 newspapers in New Jersey before he died in July 2010 at age 79.